 Replace 3.25.8 with the current version listed on the HPLIP SourceForge download page.
 The installer script presents an interactive menu that guides you through dependency checks, build configuration, and installation.
 Follow the on-screen prompts, which will notify you of any missing dependencies and offer to install them automatically.

-The automatic installer requires build tools (gcc, make) and development libraries.
+The automatic installer requires build tools (GCC on Ubuntu, make) and development libraries.
 If dependency installation fails, the installer displays specific package names.
 Install them manually with

 sudo apt install <package-name>and re-run the installer.